Los Angeles Police Department: Aviation

-The LAPD is also one of the largest police air forces in the world with 19 helicopters ("airships")—5 Bell 206 Jet Rangers and 14 Eurocopter AS350-B2s—and 1 Beechcraft King Air 200.
+The LAPD began its helicopter program in 1956 with a single Hiller 12J used mainly for traffic work.
+The unit expanded during the 1960s and became the Air Support Division in 1974.

+At full capacity, the LAPD currently lists 16 A-Star helicopters, one Bell 412EP helicopter, and one King Air 200 fixed-wing aircraft.
+This is a major change from older inventories, including the 2007 federal survey that counted 19 helicopters.
 LAPD aircraft are operated by the LAPD Air Support Division.
-Main airship missions are flown out of Hooper Heliport, located near Union Station.
-The LAPD also houses air units at Van Nuys Airport.
+Most helicopter missions are flown from Hooper Heliport, near Union Station, and the department also uses facilities at Van Nuys Airport.

 Body-worn cameras

-Beginning in September 2013, the LAPD started a trial program for the use of body-worn cameras with 30 officers in the Skid Row area.
+The LAPD began preparing a body-worn-camera trial in 2013 and started field testing cameras with officers in the Skid Row area in January 2014.
 Reports from the trial program indicated that the cameras functioned well and that they assisted in deescalating situations although there were some technical issues with the cameras along with slight issues with the cameras falling off of officers during movement.
 In November 2014, the LAPD chose Axon Enterprise (formerly Taser International) as the vendor for body cameras to be used by officers after their trial program earlier in the year.
 On December 16, 2014, Mayor Eric Garcetti announced that the city would purchase 7,000 body worn cameras from Taser for use by the department.
-Patrol officers are now equipped with the cameras, and are required to use these devices while on assignment.
+The pilot grew into a department-wide program.
+The LAPD now states that all field forces are equipped with body-worn video and all patrol units have digital in-car video.
+Officers are generally required to activate body-worn cameras before investigative or enforcement activity involving a member of the public, unless immediate activation would create a safety problem or is otherwise impractical under policy.
 700 of the cameras were deployed to patrol officers in the Central, Mission and Newton patrol areas of the city beginning in January 2015. $1.55 million was raised from private donors to start the body camera program for the initial rollout phase in order to ease budget constraints for the city with another $1 million coming from the National Institute of Justice, a branch of the Department of Justice.
 Before all of the cameras were deployed to patrol officers, the Police Commission created a policy that governs the use of the cameras and video footage while consulting with department and city officials along with outside organizations including other departments who already use body cameras.
 The commission has created a policy that officers would have to turn on the cameras whenever they arrest or detain someone for interrogation and that many public interactions such as domestic violence interviews would not be recorded.
 Prior to the rollout of any body worn cameras, officers were able to carry personally owned audio recording devices since 1994 if they filed an application and obtained the requisite permission.